jeremymcrae/denovonear/README.md

    set of transcripts
  * `--genome-build "grch37" or "grch38" (default=grch37)`

-#### Transcript/Gene mutation rates
+#### Gene or transcript based mutation rates
-You can generate mutation rates for an Ensembl transcript ID with the `construct_mutation_rates.py` script.
+You can generate mutation rates for either the union of alternative transcripts for a gene, or for a specific Ensembl transcript ID with the `construct_mutation_rates.py` script.
 Lof and missense mutation rates can be generated with:
 ```sh